-In this second of a YourLifeChoices two-part article on maintaining eye health, we ask Dr Ben Ashby, Head of Optometry at Specsavers, to explain the main eye health challenges as we age.
-These are the ‘Big Four’, namely: macular degeneration, diabetic eye disease, glaucoma and cataracts.
+JulEye is a public campaign to raise awareness of eye disease.
+We asked Dr Ben Ashby, head of optometry at Specsavers, to explain the main eye health challenges as we age.
+These are the ‘big four’: macular degeneration, diabetic eye disease, glaucoma and cataracts.

 How do these four conditions affect our sight?

 Macular degeneration means deposits around the macular (middle) part of the eye.
 Diabetes causes changes in the blood vessels, which can lead to bleeding or leaking.
 Glaucoma affects the optic nerve.
 Cataracts cause cloudy eyes.

 Macular degeneration affects one in seven people aged over 50.
 But the good news is that the progression of vision loss due to macular degeneration can be managed or delayed with early detection.